HereIsZephyrus/hereiszephyrus.github.io/source/_posts/lecture_note/2025Autumn/GNSS_principle.md

 # Observables

-**Satellite navigation uses the "one-way concept"**The satellite navigation ovservables are ranges which are deduced from measured time or phase differences based on a comparison between received signals and receiver-generated signals. consequently, they are denoted as `pseudorange`
+**Satellite navigation uses the "one-way concept"** The satellite navigation ovservables are ranges which are deduced from measured time or phase differences based on a comparison between received signals and receiver-generated signals. consequently, they are denoted as `pseudorange`

+> Three observation types: pseudorange, phase, dopler's effect

 ## Code pseudoranges